omg1978/SPFxAva/ava-react/README.md

 gulp serve
 ```

-### Define the new property of interface - AvanadeReactWebPart.ts
+### Add the property and type - AvanadeReactWebPart.ts

 1) Define the new property "url" of interface